Dhieu Deing

-Dhieu Abwok Deing (born 28 August 2001) is an American-South Sudanese basketball player for the Cape Town Tigers of the Basketball Africa League (BAL).
+Dhieu Abwok Deing (born 28 August 2001) is an American-South Sudanese basketball player for the Johannesburg Giants of the Basketball Africa League (BAL).
 He played college basketball for the USC Aiken Pacers, Dodge City CC Conquistadors, and UTSA Roadrunners.

 High school and college career

 Deing attended High Point Central High School and was a three-time all-conference selection, as well as a two-time all-state and all-district honoree.

 In his freshmen year with the USC Aiken, Deing averaged 11.6 points and 4.3 rebounds per game.
 Deing majored in communication.
 He transferred to Dodge City Community College, where he averaged 19.1 points and 4.7 rebounds in his sophomore year.
 Following the season, he transferred to UTSA, where he averaged 13.6 points and 5.3 rebounds per game in his junior season.
 Deing later declared for the 2022 NBA draft and decided to forego his remaining college eligibility.